 Patsy Kelly had started in Vaudeville and appeared in Wonder Bar 1931 centered around a Parisian club.
 Kelly played Elektra Pivonaka and sang two lively songs.

-She is known for her ballsy, straight-forward, no nonsense persona, be it her tough as nails nurse Mac in Sam Fuller’s The Naked Kiss (1964) or as Laura-Louise, attending to Rosemary (Mia Farrow) in Roman Polanski’s Rosemary’s Baby (1968).
+She is known for her ballsy, straight-forward, no-nonsense persona, be it her tough-as-nails nurse Mac in Sam Fuller’s The Naked Kiss (1964) or as Laura-Louise, attending to Rosemary (Mia Farrow) in Roman Polanski’s Rosemary’s Baby (1968).
 Kelly played very non-feminine roles, injecting a bit of her ‘in the life’ energy into the characters in every one of her roles.
-More often that not she had an unglamorous reputation as a funny spunky, brassy, wise cracking gal who played a lot of maids.
+More often than not she had an unglamorous reputation as a funny spunky, brassy, wise-cracking gal who played a lot of maids.
 She was outspoken about being an uncloseted lesbian, which hurt her movie career in the 1940s.
 But she had been a very successful actress on Broadway, returning to the stage in 1971 winning a Tony Award for No, No Nanette and Irene.

 The Federation of Women’s Clubs and the Hays Code tried to make symbolic gestures to maintain decency in films.
-The Legion of Decency were getting pressure from the Catholic Church.
+The Legion of Decency was getting pressure from the Catholic Church.
 So in 1934 came up with A-acceptable B-Morally Objectionable and C-Condemned.
 Hollywood promised to observe the rules.
-Of the various subject matter that was restricted on screen-open mouth kissing, lustful embraces, sex-perversion, seduction, rape, abortion, prostitution, white slavery, nudity, obscenity, profanity.
+The various subject matter was restricted to screen-open mouth kissing, lustful embraces, sex perversion, seduction, rape, abortion, prostitution, white slavery, nudity, obscenity, and profanity.

 Warner Bros.’ lack of cooperation with the Code until the bitter end and how Paramount, which was cooperative under B. P. Schulberg, decided to be “as daring as possible” under Emmanuel Cohen in 1932 and 1933.
 At MGM, Irving Thalberg’s resistance only really ended with his heart attack and journey abroad to recover in 1933.
 As James Wingate, Breen’s SRC predecessor, put things that same year: (Lugowski)